-- To practise reading and listening comprehension

-- To learn about refugees in Germany

-- To practise subordinate clauses with 'als'
+- To practice reading and listening comprehension (1:2: Interpretive Communication) - To learn about refugees in Germany (2:2: Products of Culture) - To practice subordinate clauses with 'als' (1:1: Interpersonal Communication)

 The class discusses the questions in Vorbereiten in groups of four.
 Each group should nominate a member to record the group's answers.
 Invite students to refer to their own family history where appropriate.
 Then ask the groups to keep their contributions for a discussion at the end of the lesson.